 In general, the loop trail wraps around the park and connects the lower falls area to the upper canal area creating an easy hike a little over a mile long.

+From the base of the waterfall, there are two spots to connect with the trail that leads up to the canal.
 You can take the footbridge across Sandy Creek and follow it off to the right.
 This is the quickest way to access the top of the waterfall.

-There is a third path to the left of the fall, though I’ve not yet taken it myself and it looks to be much steeper of a climb than the other two options.
+There is a third path to the left of the fall, though I’ve not yet taken it myself, and it looks to be much steeper of a climb than the other two options.

 East Branch Sandy Creek

-From here, she continues under the canal and onward to Lake Ontario, emptying just east of Hamlin Beach State Park.
+East Branch Sandy Creek flows over Clarendon Falls before making its way through Holley.
+From there, it continues under the canal and onward to Lake Ontario, emptying just east of Hamlin Beach State Park.
 You can launch a kayak from the Sandy Creek boat launch near Lake Ontario.

 Holley Depot